Scranton Library Art Walking Tour

 Artworks 29 – 32 are in staff administrative offices and are viewable during staff-led tours only.

 Charlie Stiven was born in Aberdeen, Scotland.
-Over the past 30 years his work has been shown widely throughout the U.K., Europe and the U.S.A., and is held in numerous public and private collections.
-His current work is centered on the construction of highly crafted 3D models in which examine vernacular architecture as a metaphor for time, history & social condition.
-He has received a variety of awards and prizes including those from IAAB Basel and the British Council, has held artists residencies in Serbia & Switzerland, and is an Academician of the Royal Scottish Academy.
+Over the past 30 years, his work has been shown widely throughout the U.K., Europe, and the U.S.A., and is held in numerous public and private collections.
+His current work is centered on the construction of highly crafted 3D models that examine vernacular architecture as a metaphor for time, history, and social conditions.
+He has received numerous awards and prizes including those from IAAB Basel and the British Council, has held artists residencies in Serbia and Switzerland, and is an Academician of the Royal Scottish Academy.

 Russ Warren was born in Washington, DC in 1951, grew up in Houston, Texas, and began training as an artist at the University of St. Thomas, Houston in 1969.
 He received his BFA in 1973 from the University of New Mexico and his MFA in 1977 from the University of Texas in San Antonio.
 Warren taught painting and printmaking at Davidson College from 1978-2008 and exhibited widely throughout North Carolina during these years.
 His work has been reviewed in The New York Times, Arts Magazine, and Art in America.